Apixaban

 Contraindications:

-• Active bleeding or recent surgery
+• Active internal bleeding or recent surgery

-• Severe renal impairment requiring dose adjustment
+• Patients with severe renal impairment requiring dose adjustment

 Drug Interactions